typedrat/mono/apps/zbugs/README.md

 # Where to send custom mutations
 ZERO_PUSH_URL = "http://localhost:5173/api/push"

-# A separate Postgres database we use to store CVRs.
-CVRs (client view records)
-# keep track of which clients have which data.
-This is how we know what diff to
-# send on reconnect.
-It can be same database as above, but it makes most sense
-# for it to be a separate "database" in the same postgres "cluster".
-ZERO_CVR_DB = "postgresql://user:password@127.0.0.1:6435/postgres"

-# Yet another Postgres database which we used to store a replication log.
-ZERO_CHANGE_DB = "postgresql://user:password@127.0.0.1:6435/postgres"

 # Place to store the SQLite data zero-cache maintains.
 This can be lost, but if
 # it is, zero-cache will have to re-replicate next time it starts up.
 ZERO_REPLICA_FILE = "/tmp/zbugs-sync-replica.db"